Pbatch/ClashRoyaleBuildABot/README.md

 3. **Understand State Generation**
    - Dive deeper into how the state is generated in our [State Guide](https://github.com/Pbatch/ClashRoyaleBuildABot/wiki/State).

-### Features

-- **YOLO for Unit and Number Detection**
-  - Uses YOLO v8 for unit detection and YOLO v5 for number detection.
-- **Card Detection**
-  - Utilizes image hashes to identify cards.
-- **Elixir Calculation**
-  - Deduces elixir levels with a simple pixel function.

-With a powerful interpretation of the game state, you can build bots that make intelligent decisions.

 ## Releases

 ### Latest Updates